Monday, June 27, 2011

 Just like that.
 It took me a second to get the affirmation.
 The student remarked that she had thought very seriously about Hamlet's question -- whether to remain in existence, albeit having to face life's many troubles, or to die and sleep, "perchance to dream" through eternity, a prospect bringing up other questions ("what dreams may come?"
 They might be perpetual nightmares, worse than any trouble life might bring).

-She said it was better to live, live fully -- and to BE through it all, no matter what life brought along.
+She said it was better to live, live fully -- and To be through it all, no matter what life brought along.

 I am still today impressed by that tattoo.
 Not being tatted myself, if I ever were to get inked, those two words might be an apt statement.